dylanyunlon/dylanetfox/README.md

 ./launcher --addons '["/path/to/addon", "/path/to/addon2"]'
 ```

-Camoufox will automatically download and use the latest uBlock Origin with custom privacy/adblock filters, and B.P.C. by default to help with scraping.
+dylanetfox will automatically download and use the latest uBlock Origin with custom privacy/adblock filters, and B.P.C. by default to help with scraping.

 You can also exclude default addons with the `--exclude-addons` flag: